AnalogKnight/bee_manager/README.md

 This will create two file: `address_eth.txt` and `address_bzz.txt` in the script directory, the number of BZZ and ETH requirements for each node initialization is recorded.
 You can go to this website: https://bulksender.app/ to batch transfer.
 ### Start
-When everything have done, you can start your nodes with this command:
+When everything has done, you can start your nodes with this command:
 `python manager.py start`
 This will start all the nodes and show a monitor for you.
 It looks like this:
 ![image](https://user-images.githubusercontent.com/61218809/121532839-4f260780-ca32-11eb-843b-22306c16ba2e.png)
 ### Configuration
-You can specify the directory address of the node in config,yaml.
+You can specify the directory address of the node in config.yaml.
 For example:
 ```
 path : /home/analogknight/bee_nodes/